OneManCrew/onemancrew.github.io/_posts/2025-02-16-Java-Quirky-Side.md

 ---
 layout: post
-title: Java’s Quirky Side: Unmasking the Mysteries of Strings, Floats, and Nulls
+title: Java 17, What's New?
-subtitle: Unmasking the Mysteries of Strings, Floats, and Nulls
+subtitle: In this article, we will check what was added and removed in Java 17.
-image: /img/ns.png
+image: /img/java17.png
-tags: [Java, Java 23]
+tags: [Java,Java 17,LTS]
 ---

 # Java's Quirky Side: Unmasking the Mysteries of Strings, Floats, and Nulls